harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-k8s-ref/kubernetes-rollback.md

 ### Canary and blue green deployments

-For canary and blue green deployments, Harness will append ConfigMaps and Secrets present in your manifests with suffixes.
+For canary and blue green deployments, Harness appends ConfigMaps and Secrets present in your manifests with suffixes.
 This is to differentiate them from the ConfigMaps and Secrets in already running, production manifests.

 During canary deployments: